Nielsen equivalence in a class of random groups: Words representing .

 For every freely reduced $z\in F(A)$ with $|z|\ge \alpha N$ there exists at most one $i\in \{1,\dots, n\}$ and at most one $\epsilon\in \{1,-1\}$ such that $z$ is a subword of $v_i^{\epsilon}$.
 Moreover, in this case there is at most one occurrence of $z$ inside $v_i^{\epsilon}$.
 Also, the same property holds for every freely reduced $z'\in F(B)$ with $|z'|\ge \alpha N$ with respect to the words $u_1,\dots, u_n$.

 \end{lem}

-Lemma~\ref{wordsoccuratmostonce} implies in particular that generically there is very little cancellation between the $v_i(\underline{a})^{\pm 1}$, thus $U_i$ is essentially the word which is just the concatenation of the $v_i(\underline{a})^{\pm 1}$ introduced.
-The following statement is a straightforward consequence of standard small cancellation arguments and implies in particular that for any $L$, generically, the presentation (**) is a $C'(\frac{1}{L})$-small cancellation presentation.
+Lemma~\ref{wordsoccuratmostonce} implies in particular that generically there is very little cancellation between the $v_i(\underline{a})^{\pm 1}$, and thus $U_i$ is essentially just the concatenation of the $v_i(\underline{a})^{\pm 1}$ introduced.
+The following statement is a straightforward consequence of standard small cancellation arguments; see~\cite{AO,A,KS,M} for similar arguments.

 \begin{lem} Generically the following hold: \begin{enumerate} \item $|U_i|\ge N^2(1-\frac{1}{10^{10}n})$ for $1\le i\le n$. \item If $W$ is a subword of length $N^2\cdot \frac{1}{10^{10}n}$ of both $U_i^ {2\varepsilon_1}$ and $U_j^ {2\varepsilon_2}$ whose initial letter lies in the first half of $U_i^ {2\varepsilon_1}$, respectively $U_j^ {2\varepsilon_2}$, then $i=j$, $\varepsilon_1=\varepsilon_2$ and the two occurrences of $W$ in $U_i^ {\varepsilon_1}$ coincide, i.e. start at the same letter of $U_i^ {\varepsilon_1}$. \end{enumerate} \end{lem}